 Interior Ceiling Height

-Ground Floor Shopfront Overlay 15-foot minimum
+Ground Floor 15-foot minimum

+Shopfront Overlay

-Other non-storefront uses N/A
+Non-shopfront uses N/A

 Parking

 See parking standards in FMC 22.60.003.

 Street Facing on grade parking.
 Parking garages should be designed to have levelled floors that can facilitate redevelopment for another use such as commercial when parking demand lessens.